 The North Platte field is located approximately 190 miles south of Port Fourchon off the Louisiana coast in 4,500 feet of water in the "Garden Banks" area.
 North Platte is the only field in which the Debtors serve as operator.
 In 2012, the Debtors announced the North Platte discovery well, and subsequently drilled five additional penetration wells to appraise the field.
 On December 15, 2017, the Debtors submitted a SOP to the Bureau of Safety and Environmental Enforcement ("BSEE") for approval.
 The SOP provides a schedule of key deliverables to develop the North Platte unit.
 The SOP suspends the requirement of the operator to conduct further unit saving drilling operations under the terms of the applicable Leases.
 In the event the SOP is not approved by BSEE, a unit saving drilling operation will need to commence by June 2018.
-Therefore, as a contingency, the operator is in the planning stages of an additional well-North Platte #5-as a unit saving operation.
-The Debtors own a 60-percent working interest in the North Platte unit, with the remaining 40-percent held by Total E&P as a non-operating party.
+Therefore, as a contingency, the operator is in the planning stages of an additional well-North Platte unit, with the remaining 40-percent held by Total E&P USA, Inc. ("Total E&P") as a non-operating party.
 The estimated gross recoverable resource range for North Platte is 500 to 650 million barrels of oil equivalent.